itsloley/goonstation/README.md

+### this branch is intended for testing on my local server! none of the new content here will be merged/pr'd, it's exclusively solely for fun and silly gimmicks :)

 ### [![Goonstation](.github/assets/goonstation.png)](#) Welcome to the main repository for the Goonstation branch of [Space Station 13](https://spacestation13.com/).

 [![contains technical debt](https://shields.io/badge/contains-technical%20debt-blue?style=for-the-badge)](#)[![made with crayons](https://shields.io/badge/made%20with%20crayons-green?style=for-the-badge)](#)[![made in byond](https://github.com/goonstation/goonstation/assets/4741640/041eb7c6-4bfa-443a-a615-5e1e0bfa3c11)](#)